✔ No account fees or minimums ✔ Up to 4.20% APY

 2. Researching Makes and Models with Good High-Mileage Ratings

-While most cars can make it to 200,000 miles and beyond when taken care of, not all cars are created equal.
+While many cars can make it to 200,000 miles and beyond when taken care of, not all cars are created equal.
 Research makes and models that are well-known for lasting beyond 200,000 miles; Consumer Reports is one solid, objective resource for this.

 You can also use resources like Kelley Blue Book, Edmunds, and Cars.com to understand fair prices for the specific make and model you have chosen, given its mileage and condition.